acdoussan/blog/_posts/2022-09-24-how-to-create-raid01-using-zfs.md

 That's it!
 There is no real special sauce here, just using the system to get what we want.
 It is also worth noting that this is technically more redundant than a RAID 01.
-If one drive were to die on both adapters with a RAID 01, all data would be lost, but with this setup, we could lose multiple dives on both adapters, as long as they are not part of the same vdev.
+If one drive were to die on both adapters with a RAID 01, all data would be lost.
+With this setup, we could lose multiple dives on both adapters, as long as they are not part of the same vdev.

 ## Mermaid code for diagram